 The temple can provide a dress if needed or desired.

 Groom’s Clothing.
 The groom wears normal temple clothing during the marriage or sealing ceremony (see 38.5.1 and 38.5.2).
 He may wear formal clothing outside the temple for photographs after the ceremony.

 Guests’ Clothing.
 Those who attend a marriage or sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
-Guests should not dress in white unless the sealing room must be entered through the celestial room.
 Members who come to a sealing directly from an endowment session may wear ceremonial temple clothing.